smallmacro/trydjango/README.md

-# First django project
+# Django Projects
+## TryDjango from freecodecamp.org
+From youtube freecodecamp channel: [Python Django Web Framework - Full Course for Beginners]([https://www.youtube.com/channel/UCWEHue8kksIaktO8KTTN_zg)

-This django project is a step-by-step practice from Youtube videos, the source code is from https://github.com/codingforentrepreneurs/Try-Django
+This django project is a step-by-step practice, the source code is from[CodingforEntrepreneurs](https://github.com/codingforentrepreneurs/Try-Django)

-This project is the first easy try using Django Framework.The customized apps includes:
+This project introduces some common practice of Django Framework.The customized apps include:
 - pages.
 This app aims to quickly go through from the url pattern to view controller,introducing some common settings running a app(service).

 ## Git command lines to conect the local repository to remote repository.